WorthRises/PrisonJailTelecomData/README.md

 ## Notes
 Because this data is scraped from private entities, it is updated and ammended on a schedule we do not control.
 Our data represents telecom rates as those entities report them publicly.

-**Historical data for Viapath** has some small inaccuracies cause by incorrect rounding on 1-minute prices listed on the Viapath website.
-Data listed after February 23, 2024 is corrected to account for this issue.
-Data listed before February 23, 2024 for jurisdictions served by Viapath may have small inaccuracies.
+ViaPath data after February 23, 2024 is corrected to account for a rounding error in the 1-minute prices posted on the ViaPath website.
+Data listed before February 23, 2024 for jurisdictions served by ViaPath could not be corrected, and might include minor inaccuracies resulting from extrapolation of 15-minute call price from rounded 1-minute price.